 I'm Wildlife, an Appalachian Trail SOBO thru hiker, Class of 2018.
-I have a standard poodle named Lillian, aka Muddy Boots, who hiked 350+ miles with me.
+I'll be taking on the PCT this year (2020).
+My standard poodle, Lily, aka Muddy Boots, hiked 350+ miles with me on the AT.
 When I camp and backpack, I like to rate my poops on a scale.
 I like to get other people into rating their poops, too!

 Seeing wildlife in the wild can be thrilling, but it is important to be respectful!
 Additionally, while exploring we come across animals that seem to be orphaned, injured, or sick.
 It is important to know what to do and what NOT to do in these situations.

 Hiker hunger is legit.
 Some experience it more than others, but we all crave food constantly.
 Our bodies need the calories, so it's their way of

 It's been a week and a half since I summited Springer, so I figured it was about damn time I wrote a blog post about it.
 I climbed Katahdin on July

 It was back in August when I first met Miss Janet, a well-known trail angel.
 Four other SOBOs and I were at Crawford Notch when she pulled up in her

 When I made my list for why I am hiking the AT, I included that I wanted to seek out type two fun.
 With the weather recently, this hasn’t been

 Life on the trail is very different from the real world.
 It’s hard to share every day and moment, but for those of you wondering, here is a rough